EF Ultimate Break Oktoberfest in Germany: Packing + Free Time Guide

 Follow up is usually "will I look like a tourist?" or "will I get made fun of?"
 No. I think the only thing that would single you out is by wearing a Bavarian costume from a Halloween costume store or a very cheap Amazon costume.
 The most authentic thing you can do is buy from a local shop when you arrive or from a local seller beforehand.

 How do you plan for that?
 A couple options!
 If you want to buy ahead, I've included a few options to purchase them online via links below.
 Etsy is another great option to find authentic outfits.
-These in general... are not super cheap.
+These in general... are not cheap.
 They're extremely well made, and a lot of pride goes into making them.
 Another option is to buy on your arrival in Germany!
+This can vary from expensive to actually maybe saving you a little bit of money.
 Our Tour Director took us to a local thrift shop, and we were all able to find something there!
 It wasn't extremely cheap, but it was cheaper than buying one brand new.
 I highly highly recommend this option!
 If not a thrift store, there are other big box stores that will sell them there as well.

 "Wait, what am I looking for exactly?"

 If you choose to wear traditional outfits (yes, it's totally encouraged by everyone!), you're going to look for either a dirndl or lederhosen.
 A dirndl is a feminine dress, and lederhosen are short or knee-length leather breeches that are worn as traditional garments.
 Traditionally, dirndls are worn by women and lederhosen by men.
 Wear what you're comfortable in!
-I wore a dirndl my first time on this trip, and coming up, I'm planning to wear lederhosen instead!
+I wore a dirndl my first time on this trip, but as I mentioned, I wore lederhosen this last time instead!

 Free Time Suggestions